Board of Directors

 Organisation: Civic House, Wingu, Donar Online, Kubadili

-Mario co-founded Civic House, an international non-profit organization as a result of +12 years of working to strengthen Civic Society and understanding that lowering entry barriers to new innovators and leaders is a key factor.
+Mario co-founded Civic House, an international non-profit organisation as a result of +12 years of working to strengthen Civic Society and understanding that lowering entry barriers to new innovators and leaders is a key factor.
 As CEO, he works closely with a team of 60 full-time professionals in 4 different countries where they have a mission to provide funding, innovation, strategic advice, infrastructure, global alliances and a vibrant community of social leaders and social start-ups.
 Their goal is to lead a real change in Latin American inequalitarian societies.
 Furthermore, organisations and initiatives that Mario has co-founded or lead as Executive Director have trained +40,000 people in Latin America, leveraged civic society’s impact through innovation and technology implementations to about 2,000 non-profits, helped +1,500 non-profits to raise +$45 million dollars, reduced tons of pounds of food waste and distributed among social kitchens, received +2 millions of dollars in grants and international cooperation (Hewlett Foundation, Omidyar Network, Google.org, etc) and supported 7 different social start-ups and helped them to scale, create their own sustainability models and become self-sustainable.
 In addition, Mario is President of the Non-Profit Technology Civil Association in Mexico, an organisation with the accreditation of Institutionality and Transparency from CEMEFI.
 He is also a member of the executive committees of Fundación Casa Cívica Colombia and Res Non Verba Asociación Civil in Argentina.
 With his more than 12 years of experience in technology and civil society, he has travelled through Latin America and his networks and achievements prove a young profile with a trajectory and drive to carry out the transformation that we want to see in civil society.
 Mario is also a benchmark in innovation and technology issues and has promoted the digital transformation of thousands of social organisations in the region as well as conceptualised and promoted spaces for horizontal collaboration.

 Organisation: Independent Consultant

 Sonia Kwami is a Campaigner and leader in development practice, who is passionate about working with and inspiring diverse groups of people to become change agents and challenge the injustices in society.
 She is currently the Africa Campaigns Director for the ONE Campaign.
 Over the past eighteen years she has successfully managed campaigns (online and offline) and supported CSOs and teams in over 60 countries particularly in the global south (Africa, Asia, South America, Caribbean and Pacific) through various roles in ONE, Oxfam, Walk Free and GCAP after a building a strong foundation at the national level in Ghana.
-Sonia also passionate about mobilizating, equipping and inspiring Activists and young people to demand accountability and change from their governments and duty bearers.
-She also possesses first-hand experience in co-creating various initiatives, leading, organizing and actively participating in CSO engagements at high level meetings at for a such as: G7/8 and 20 Summits, AU and UN lobby meetings, World bank / IMF meetings and various engagements around MDGs and SDGs etc. Sonia is a professional teacher by training and holds a Bachelor of Commerce Degree and an MA in Democracy, Governance Law and Development from the University of Cape Coast.
-She serves on three NGO Boards including, Board Chair of Challenging Heights, is a non-profit, Non-governmental Organization in Ghana that works to protect children’s rights and end child trafficking.
+Sonia also passionate about mobilising, equipping and inspiring Activists and young people to demand accountability and change from their governments and duty bearers.
+She also possesses first-hand experience in co-creating various initiatives, leading, organising and actively participating in CSO engagements at high level meetings at for a such as: G7/8 and 20 Summits, AU and UN lobby meetings, World bank / IMF meetings and various engagements around MDGs and SDGs etc. Sonia is a professional teacher by training and holds a Bachelor of Commerce Degree and an MA in Democracy, Governance Law and Development from the University of Cape Coast.
+She serves on three NGO Boards including, Board Chair of Challenging Heights, is a non-profit, non-governmental organisation in Ghana that works to protect children’s rights and end child trafficking.

 Organisation: Transparency International